jayantasamaddar/quick-reference/aws/ec2/README.md

   3. **Spread**:

      - Strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
-     - Maximum: `7 EC2 Instances / placement group group / Availability Zone`.
+     - Maximum: `7 EC2 Instances / placement group / Availability Zone`.
 Typically used for critical applications.
      - In a Single Availability Zone: The seven instances are placed on seven different racks, each rack has its own network and power source.
      - In a Multi-Availability Zone: The seven instances are placed on seven different racks, each rack has its own network and power source across the multiple Availability Zones available.
      - Spread placement groups are not supported for **[Dedicated Instances](#ec2-dedicated-instances)**.